 11 | Design evaluation

 The last part of the sCE method is the design evaluation.
-The design evaluation aims to test and validate the system’s design, such that the current design can be improved in incremental development cycles.
+The design evaluation aims to test and validate the system’s design to improve the current design in incremental development cycles.

 The evaluation method will be an experiment, where participants have to decide on the actions in a simulation environment, together with a questionnaire related to the experiment and communication in general.
 The participants are experienced seafarers.
 The interviews aim to answer the following question: